-Liability provisions prohibit parents "dropping-off" children before the announced 8:30 a.m. time.
-Student drop off is at the edge of our playground, entering the William Street entrance and exiting out heading towards Mary Street.
-Please have your child ready to exit your car quickly so he/she can go to the playground or enter the building.
-Students entering from 8:40 until 8:50 will go directly to their classrooms.
+Liability provisions prohibit parents "dropping off" children before the announced 8:30 a.m. time.
+Please have your child ready to exit your car quickly so he/she can enter the building and then proceed to the lobby.
+Students entering from 8:30 until 8:45 will go to the cafeteria/gym.